Guidelines for Diving in Indonesia

 We are happy to help you with any questions about experience levels, suitability of dive sites and courses, contact firstname.lastname@example.org.

 Many agencies recommend a Skills Review if it has been longer than six months since your last dive.
 Emperor Indonesia advises divers to follow the agency recommendation for safety reasons.
 The Skills Review should be completed prior to your arrival in resort and signed by an instructor in your diving logbook.
 Evidence of the date of your last dive should be shown in your log book to avoid problems on check-in.
+Every diver, regardless of their qualification or experience will be required to participate in a check-dive, normally the first dive and prior to commencing normal diving activities.
+This dive allows you to orientate yourself in your diving environment and acquaint yourself with your equipment.
 In the interests of safety, Emperor Indonesia reserves the right to restrict diving activities if the instructor has any concerns regarding diver safety.

 About Currents & Visibility